FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Frame Interpolation using

-Practically any 3D CNN architecture can be used as the encoder, and we use ResNet-3D (R3D) with 18 layers~\cite{tran2018closer} in our work to strike a balance between complexity and accuracy.
+Practically any 3D CNN architecture can be used as the encoder backbone, and we use ResNet-3D (R3D) with 18 layers~\cite{tran2018closer} as our base backbone.
+We evaluate different variants of 3D CNNs with group convolutions~\cite{Tran19} as backbones to achieve the best accuracy/speed trade-off and present the complete analysis and results in \figref{fig:SpeedVsAccuracy}.
 We remove the last classification layer from R3D-18, resulting in 5 conv blocks \textit{conv1} to \textit{conv5}, each made up of two 3D convolutional layers and a skip connection.
 We also remove all temporal striding, as downsampling operations like striding and pooling are known to remove details that are crucial for generating sharper images.
 However, we do use spatial stride of $2$ in \textit{conv1}, \textit{conv3} and \textit{conv4} blocks of the network to keep the computation manageable.

-The decoder essentially constructs the output frames from a deep latent representation by progressive, multi-scale feature upsampling and feature fusion from the encoder.
+The decoder essentially constructs the output frames from a deep latent representation captured by the encoder by using progressive, multi-scale feature upsampling and feature fusion.
 For upsampling, we use 3D transpose convolution layers (\textit{3DTransConv}) with a stride of $2$.
 To handle the commonly observed checkerboard artefacts~\cite{odena2016deconvolution}, we add a \textit{3DConv} layer after the last \textit{3DTransConv} layer.
 We also include skip connections that directly combine encoder features with the corresponding decoder along the channels to fuse the low level and high level information necessary for accurate and sharp interpolation.

-The output of the decoder, which is a 3D feature map, is then passed through a temporal fusion layer, implemented by a 2D conv, in which the features from the temporal dimension are concatenated along the channels resulting in a 2D spatial feature map.
+The output of the decoder, which is a 3D feature map, is then passed through a temporal fusion layer, implemented by a 2D conv, in which the features from the temporal dimension are concatenated along the channels and fused into a 2D spatial feature map.
 This helps to aggregate and merge information present in multiple frames for prediction.
 Finally, this output is passed through a $7 \stimes 7$ 2D convolution kernel that predicts output of size $H \stimes W \stimes 3(k{-}1)$, which is then split along the channel dimension to get the $(k{-}1)$ output frames.
+Our network is designed to efficiently handle interpolation for any value of $k$ with minimum changes to the architecture.